wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 --------|-------
 <img src="https://user-images.githubusercontent.com/1509205/71564967-16c97e00-2a77-11ea-8372-04791708408a.png" width="320">        | <img src="https://user-images.githubusercontent.com/1509205/71564969-1fba4f80-2a77-11ea-84e7-3353ba5c7454.png" width="320">

-Even though the change is subtle, improving the color contrasts of our elements can go a far way for using with low vision.
+Even though the change is subtle, improving the color contrasts of our elements can go a far way for users with low vision.

 ### <a name="grouping-content"></a>Grouping content
 If users should treat a set of elements as a single unit of information, you can group these elements in a focusable container using `android:focusable=”true”` or `android:screenReaderFocusable` attribute to `true` in API 28 and above.